The Tailor, the Banh Mi, and the Lanterns: A Conversation with Minh, Hoi An Local Since Birth

 Q: Do locals still live in the old town?

 Fewer every year.
-The heritage houses on Tran Phu and Nguyen Thai Hoc are being converted to shops and hotels.
+The heritage houses on Tran Phu and Nguyen Thai Hoc are being converted into shops and hotels.
 Families who've lived in these houses for generations are selling or renting because the tourism income is too good to pass up.

-The old town ticket system (120,000 VND / $4.80 for foreigners, valid for 24 hours, includes 5 site visits) was supposed to fund preservation.
+The old town ticket system (120,000 VND / $4.80 for foreigners, valid for 24 hours, includes 5 site visits) was meant to fund preservation.
 And it does — the Assembly Halls and heritage houses are well-maintained.
 But it also means the old town is increasingly a curated experience rather than a living neighborhood.

 Q: Is the full moon lantern festival worth seeing?

 Absolutely.
-On the 14th day of each lunar month, the old town turns off electric lights and switches to candles and lanterns only.
+On the 14th day of each lunar month, the old town turns off its electric lights and switches to candles and lanterns only.
 The river fills with floating paper lanterns (10,000 VND / $0.40 to buy and release one).
 Musicians play traditional instruments on the bridge.

 Go on the actual full moon night, not the nights before or after when shops try to recreate the effect.